 Ohio Branches and their websites are listed on the Join page.
 Find one near you or Contact Us to join the Online Branch

 Read what branches are doing on the Branch Events page.
 Fall book sales, book discussions, and programs for the year.
 Do you wonder how we found these?
 We looked on your website.
 Keep it up to date and your branch could be featured.
 We would like to hear more about your branch.
 Contact Us.

 The Cumulative Impact of Sexual Harassment

-AAUW’s newest research report finds that workplace sexual harassment can take a toll on women’s physical and mental health, limit their job choices, reduce prospects for career development and even force them out of the workforce.
-These negative effects compound over time, reducing women’s lifetime earnings and contributing to both the gender and retirement wage gaps, the report concludes.
+AAUW’s research report finds that workplace sexual harassment can take a toll on women’s physical and mental health, limit their job choices, reduce prospects for career development and even force them out of the workforce.
+These negative effects compound over time, reducing women’s lifetime earnings, and contributing to both the gender and retirement wage gaps, the report concludes.

 In principle and in practice, AAUW values and seeks an inclusive membership, workforce, leadership team, and board of directors.
 There shall be no barriers to full participation in this organization on the basis of age, disability, ethnicity, gender, gender identity, geographical location, national origin, race, religious beliefs, sexual orientation, or socioeconomic status.